5 things to check before you buy a patent

 Consider, for example, you have a patent related to biometric authentication.
-You have done some improvements in the fingerprint scanning device.
+You have done some improvements to the fingerprint scanning device.
 On the surface, it seems to cover quite a big market since fingerprint scanners are on the rise.
 However, on research, it comes up that there is another segment of user authentication which may take up the place of the fingerprint scanner.
 This is called as ‘Behavioral Biometrics’.
-In this case, user’s behavior patterns of using a device are analyzed and based on it authentication is done.
-The behavior patterns are analyzed based on interaction with touch sensors of device and no particular fingerprint sensor is required.
+In this case, the user’s behavior patterns of using a device are analyzed and based on its authentication is done.
+The behavior patterns are analyzed based on interaction with touch sensors of the device and no particular fingerprint sensor is required.

 Do you think you need to give second thoughts to your patent now?

 Imagine you filed an infringement case OR you use the patent for defensive purpose and the opposite party challenged the novelty of your patent in IPR by presenting a strong prior art.
 Not only you will lose the case, but all the effort and money spent will go to the drain.